Zedo9/dotfiles/README.md

 # Dotfiles

 This repository contains the dotfiles I use on my personal Linux systems.
 Dotfiles include configuration files for window managers and applications; you will also find scripts (mostly in the bin directory) that I use to perform a range of tasks.
-Whilst this Github repository was created so that I can access my dotfiles whenever I install or reinstall a system, you are free to use them under the terms of an MIT Licence.
+Whilst this Github repository was created so that I can access my dotfiles whenever I install or reinstall a system.
+You are free to use them under the terms of an MIT License.
 However, you should be aware that these files are often a work in progress so I make no guarantees about how well they will work for you.

 ![](https://i.imgur.com/nNr2q0T.png)